Solomon, King of Hungary: Abdication

-After the battle of Mogyoród, Duke Géza's soldiers pursued Solomon and his men "from dawn to dusk", but they managed to take refugee in Moson, where his mother and wife had been staying.
+After the battle of Mogyoród, Duke Géza's soldiers pursued Solomon and his men "from dawn to dusk", but they managed to take refuge in Moson, where his mother and wife had been staying.
 According to the Illuminated Chronicle, the queen mother blamed her son for the defeat, which filled Solomon with so much anger that he wanted to "strike his mother in the face".
 His wife held him back by catching his hand.

 Thereafter, Solomon preserved only Moson and the nearby Pressburg (Bratislava, Slovakia).
 Other parts of the kingdom accepted the rule of Géza, who had been proclaimed king after his victory.

 Solomon sent his envoys to Henry IV and promised "six of the strongest fortified cities in Hungary" if his brother-in-law would help him to depose Géza.
 He was even ready to accept the German monarch's suzerainty.

 Henry IV invaded Hungary in August.
 He marched as far as Vác, but soon withdrew from Hungary without defeating Géza.
 Nevertheless, the German invasion strengthened Solomon's rule in the region of his two fortresses, where he continued to exercise all royal prerogatives, including coinage.
 His mother and wife left him and followed Henry IV to Germany.
 According to Berthold of Reichenau's Chronicle:

 Solomon attempted to convince Pope Gregory VII to support him against Géza.
 However, the pope condemned him for having accepted his kingdom "as a fief from the king of the Germans" and claimed suzerainty over Hungary.
 Thereafter it was Henry IV's support which enabled Solomon to resist Géza's all attempts at taking Moson and Pressburg.
 The German monarch even sent one of his main opponents, Bishop Burchard II of Halberstadt, into exile to Solomon in June 1076.
 Solomon's wife, Queen Judith, who was about to return to her husband, undertook to take the imprisoned bishop to Hungary, but the prelate managed to escape.

 Géza decided to start new negotiations with Solomon.
 However, he died on 25 April 1077 and his partisans proclaimed his brother, Ladislaus, king.
 The new king occupied Moson in 1079, thus Solomon could preserve only Pressburg.
 In 1080 or 1081, the two cousins concluded a treaty, according to which Solomon acknowledged Ladislaus as king in exchange for "revenues sufficient to bear the expenses of a king".